muhimasri/vue-editable-table-example/README.md

 # Editable Dynamic Table Using Vue Bootstrap

 This repository is an example to demonstrate how to create an editable table with Vue Bootstrap.
-Please refer to [this article](https://muhimasri.com/blogs/create-an-editable-dynamic-table-with-bootstrap-vue/) for a detailed explanation.
+Please refer to [this article](https://muhimasri.com/blogs/create-an-editable-dynamic-table-with-bootstrap-vue/) for a comprehensive guide.

 ## Project setup
 ```